Traditional scarf with ajrak ornament. Ajrak is a special form of block printing in Pakistan.

 • Sustainable economic development, training and employment

-In addition, the BMZ is assisting Pakistan in the economically weak regions on the Afghan border in improving services for Afghan refugees and developing municipal infrastructure.
+In addition, the BMZ is assisting Pakistan in improving services for Afghan refugees and developing municipal infrastructure.
 Where possible, account is taken of women as a key target group in all projects, and special support is provided to their active participation.

 At the government negotiations in May 2023, the BMZ committed 163.3 million euros in new funding to Pakistan.
-Of this sum, 108.5 million euros has been earmarked for Financial Cooperation and 54.8 million euros for Technical Cooperation.
+This comprises 108.5 million euros in Financial Cooperation funding and 54.8 million euros in Technical Cooperation funding.

 With the support of GIZ, solar systems are installed in Sindh, Pakistan.